How to refer

 Referral and Eligibility Criteria

-• Experiencing common mental health problems which impact on their ability to self-manage
+• Experiencing common mental health conditions that affect their ability to manage independently

 • Not at risk of suicide